MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/push.md

 <!-- ====================================================================== -->
 ## Step 4 - Display notifications when push messages are received

-After a subscription is created in your PWA (as shown in [Step 2 - Subscribe to push notifications](#step-2---subscribe-to-push-notifications)), add a `push` event handler in your service worker to handle push messages sent by your server.
+After a subscription is created in your PWA (as shown in [Step 2 - Subscribe to push notifications](#step-2---subscribe-to-push-notifications)), add a `push` event handler in your service worker to handle push messages that are sent by your server.

 The following code snippet shows how to display a notification when a push message is received: